cartesi/docs/cartesi-rollups/api/backend/introduction.md

 - Step 2: The HTTP Rollups Server reads the data and gives it to the Cartesi machine for processing.

-- Step 3: After the computation, the state is updated, and the results are returned to the rollup server.
+- Step 3: After the computation, the machine state is updated, and the results are returned to the rollup server.

 An **Inspect** request involves making an external HTTP API call to the rollups server to read the dApp state without changing it.